 X number of leads = Y number of responses = Z number of opportunities = predictable revenue.

 We hope you have enjoyed and benefitted from this five-part series.
-Personal, cold email outreach is a powerful tool for building a predictable revenue engine.
+A personal, cold email follow up is a powerful tool for building a predictable revenue engine.